RoxanneSHS/Tamoko/EET_Swo/Tamoko_readme.txt

 - Practically nothing in the original scripting of EET was changed except the one extra condition to start the transition (i.e. make a report to the dukes first).

+- If the mod is installed in BGEE/SoD, the further events in SoA and ToB are truncated; only EET provides a continuous story.

 Install order:
 If you use any of them, then Sarevok Romance installs prior Tamoko and SandrahNPC after it.
 This way they recognise each others presence and provide compatibility of content.